Aim of the conference

 Main themes of the conference

-- Understanding the response of biodiversity to environmental change – impacts of drivers, interactions and feedbacks
+Changing Biodiversity - illustrate the response of biodiversity and ecosystem function to environmental change, explore the impacts of (anthropogenic) drivers of change and their interactions and feedbacks with ecosystems.

 The conference is preceded by a Science - Society – Policy Dialogue, which brings together a wide range of actors from different sectors.
 The dialogue will see a variety of formats to facility interaction and exchange, from bilateral face-to-face meetings, small discussion groups, workshops, panel discussions with question-answer session and presentations.